Skip navigation

 Diverse community

-Your first year is shared with students from our architecture and landscape architecture courses.
-This approach will give you a solid understanding of how all three disciplines shape spaces.
-It encourages collaboration and a deeper appreciation of the interconnected roles in real-world practice.
+Your first year is shared with students from our architecture and landscape architecture degrees.
+This encourages collaboration and mirrors how designers and architects work together in real-world practice.

 Set yourself apart